Today in Tribe History: November 3, 1918

 Bob Toth | On 03, Nov 2014

 Hall of Fame pitcher and World War II veteran Bob Feller is born in Van Meter, Iowa.

 Feller joined the Cleveland Indians as a 17-year-old after a successful high school pitching career.
 He debuted with the club in 1936, making six relief appearances before striking out 15 batters in a complete game win in his first professional start.
-He broke the American League record less than one month later by striking out 17 Philadelphia Athletics hitters.
+He broke the American League record less than one month later by striking out 17 Philadelphia Athletics hitters in one outing.

-Feller spent all 18 of his Major League seasons in an Indians uniform, amassing a 266-162 record with a 3.25 ERA and 3,271 strikeouts in his career.
-His number 19 was retired by the Indians in 1957 following his retirement.
+Feller spent all 18 of his Major League seasons in an Indians uniform, amassing a 266-162 record with a 3.25 ERA and 3,271 strikeouts in a career shortened by his time with the U.S. Navy during the war.
 He was elected to the Hall of Fame in 1962 with Jackie Robinson.